fsprojects/FAKE/help/markdown/fake-template.md

 <pre><code class="lang-bash">
 dotnet new fake
 </code></pre>
-This will create a default `build.fsx` file, a `paket.dependencies` file used to mangage your build dependencies and two shell scripts `build.sh` and `build.cmd`.
+This will create a default `build.fsx` file, a `paket.dependencies` file used to mangage your build dependencies and two shell scripts `fake.sh` and `fake.cmd`.
 The shell scripts are used to bootstrap and run FAKE.
 All of the arguments are passed direcly to FAKE so you can run:
 <pre><code class="lang-bash">
-.\build.cmd build
+.\fake.cmd build
 </code></pre>
 to run your build.
 Have a look [this](fake-commandline.html) for the available command-line options.
 [This page](fake-gettingstarted.html#Example-Compiling-and-building-your-NET-application) additional information on how to use a build script.

 ## Options

-### --scriptname
+### --script-name
 Specifies the name of the generated build-script.
 Defaults to `build.fsx`.

 ### --bootstrap